-- ‘State Responsibility for Aiding or Assisting International Crimes from the Perspective of the Arms Trade Treaty’, American Journal of International Law, (forthcoming, October 2014).
+- ‘State Responsibility for Aiding or Assisting International Crimes in the Context of the Arms Trade Treaty’, American Journal of International Law, vol. 108, no. 4, 2014, 722-749.

 - 'State Responsibility and the 1948 Genocide Convention', in G. Goodwin-Gill and S. Talmon (eds), The Reality of International Law.
 Essays in Honour of Ian Brownlie, Oxford: Clarendon Press, 1999, 273-291.